kaisenlinux/manpages-dev/category/REISER4/partclone.reiser4.md

        The program follows the usual GNU command line syntax, with long options starting with two dashes (`-').
 A summary of options is included below.

        -s FILE, --source FILE
            Source FILE.
 The FILE could be a image file(made by partclone) or device depend on your action.
-Normanly, backup source is device, restore source is image file.
+Normally, backup source is device, restore source is image file.

            Receving data from pipe line is supported ONLY for restoring, just ignore -s option or use '-' means receive data from stdin.

        -o FILE, --output FILE
            Output FILE.
 The FILE could be a image file(partclone will generate) or device depend on your action.
-Normanly, backup output to image file and restore output to device.
+Normally, backup output to image file and restore output to device.

            Sending data to pipe line is also supported ONLY for back-up, just ignore -o option or use '-' means send data to stdout.